UVSasa/Wazuh-Siem/docs/03-alert-noise-reduction.md

 This noise can obscure meaningful alerts and waste analyst time, so the goal was to tune it down without suppressing important events.

 To this end, Wazuh uses a rules-based engine to classify logs.
-You can override or suppress specific alerts by creating custom rules in:
+You manage or supress alerts in can the ossec.conf file on the agent or you can override or suppress specific alerts by creating custom rules in:

 /etc/ossec/rules/local_rules.xml